-You may not be standing in the OB area and so in some cases you must take this meter relief.
+You may not be standing in the OB area and so in some cases, you must take this meter relief.
 Take a body of water for instance.
 You’ll need that meter to give yourself adequate space to throw your next shot.

-Always take a look at your possible obstacles and throwing route before placing your marker.
+Always take a look at your possible obstacles and throwing routes before placing your marker.
 Taking that meter in can go a big way to avoid a fence or open up a new shot.
 Always check.

-Once you’ve placed that mini and picked up your disc your position has been set and may not be changed.
+Once you’ve placed that mini and picked up your disc, your position has been set and may not be changed.

 Add a penalty stroke to your score

 If you’re playing by the rules or tournament always add yourself a penalty stroke.
 It’s embarrassing enough sometimes don’t make it worse by always making others call out your score.

 It may be helpful to remind yourself what shot your taking.
 For instance, if I went OB on my first drive mark my spot then say to myself or out loud “I’m going for three.”
 Your first shot, a penalty, and this throw will make three strokes.
 If you need to make another throw remind yourself and others you’re “going for four” if needed.

 Check out this article I wrote How To Keep Score Accurately In Disc Golf For Beginners if you need help keeping score.